SceneSmith: Agentic Generation of Simulation-Ready Indoor Scenes: Evaluation

-Finally, we demonstrate the agentic robot policy evaluation pipeline from \Cref{sec:task_eval}.
+We demonstrate the agentic robot policy evaluation pipeline from \Cref{sec:task_eval}.
 We evaluate across 100 generated scenes spanning four pick-and-place tasks (three room-level, one house-level).
 To validate that the pipeline can discriminate between policies of varying quality, we compare a simple model-based policy against a deliberately degraded variant with relaxed motion constraints.
 The standard policy achieves 16\% success versus 12\% for the degraded variant, demonstrating that the automatic evaluation system can detect meaningful differences in policy quality.
 We manually verified all 300 evaluator judgments (100 scenes $\times$ 3 states: initial, standard policy, degraded policy) and found 99.7\% agreement with human labels.
 The single disagreement was an ambiguous case where a fruit landed on the edge of a plate.
-See Appendix~\ref{app:robot_eval} for details.
+See Appendix~\ref{app:robot_eval} for details and the \href{https://scenesmith.github.io/}{project page} for representative rollout videos.